HDR: FUTURE CANDIDATES

 APPLICATION & ENROLMENT

-The admission requirements for Higher Degrees by Research (HDR) are set out in the relevant set of academic program rules, as published on the Alphacrucis College website.
-The current rules are available under Future Candidates.
+The admission requirements for Higher Degrees by Research (HDR) are set out in the relevant set of academic program rules, as published on the Alphacrucis University College website.
+The current admission requirements are available under each course: Bachelor of Advanced Studies (Honours), Master of Philosophy, Doctor of Ministry and Doctor of Philosophy.

 If you are seeking entry based on alternative qualifications, the key consideration will be that you have undertaken significant research training, leading to the production of a substantial written report such as a thesis or publication(s).

-Both domestic and international prospective HDR candidates apply for admission and scholarships online here.
-In addition to satisfying the academic requirements for admission, international applicants are required to satisfy the English language proficiency requirements.
-Further information on the online application system is available here.
+The first step for both domestic and international prospective HDR candidates is to complete an Expression of Interest form.
+In addition to satisfying the academic requirement for admission, international applicants are required to satisfy the English language proficiency requirements.

 Following receipt of advice from the HDR Program Director about your suitability as an applicant and the availability of supervision and resources to support your candidature, a letter of offer (or refusal) will be forwarded to you.
 Generally, the time taken from application to the issue of a letter of offer (or refusal) is around four weeks for applicants seeking admission without a scholarship, if the application is complete, eligible and there are no complicating factors.
 For further information, please see the Admissions Policy.

 It is possible to apply for an HDR course at any time of the year.
-However, AC’s preferred start dates are January for candidates intending to start in Semester 1 and July for candidates intending to start in Semester 2.
+For Honours, MPhil and DMin coursework subjects, the semester runs concurrent with the wider HE calendar.
+For those enrolled in thesis subjects, the semester runs from January-June and July-December.
 It is recommended that you commence application at least three months prior to the semester start.

-When you apply to undertake a doctorate or MPhil course, you will be asked to nominate your ‘attendance status’; in other words, whether you will be enrolled as a full-time or a part-time candidate.
+When you apply to undertake a doctorate, MPhil or Honours course, you will be asked to nominate your ‘attendance status’; in other words, whether you will be enrolled as a full-time or a part-time candidate.
 The pursuit of an HDR course is an engrossing, challenging and time-consuming occupation and can be made more demanding where work and family commitments must also be juggled.

 Anyone carrying out research must, to a certain extent, ‘live with’ their research questions and problems until they are solved.
 The advantage of full-time candidature is that you can fully engage with the research culture of AC and maintain currency in your chosen field.

 AC has comprehensive support systems in place to assist you in your study journey regardless of location.
-Communication with your supervisors and access to AC resources are available across the college campuses.
-However, it is beneficial to attend any coursework intensives in person if possible.
+Most of our HDR courses and seminars are run online, to facilitate candidates located around Australia and the globe.
+Communication with your supervisors and access to AC resources are available across the university college campuses.
+However, it is beneficial to attend any seminars or gatherings in person if possible.

 If you are an HDR candidate at another institution and you wish to transfer your candidature to AC, you will need to submit a formal application for admission and cross-credit.
 If your transfer to AC is approved, you may be required to complete a minimum of one year of full-time study for PhD and DMin or six months for MPhil before submitting your thesis for examination.